-Incoming Chinese economic data continues to disappoint.
-Property remains a key area of weakness.
+Chinese economic growth has been lacklustre, with property a key area of weakness.
 House prices continue to contract, and residential floor space sold remains deep in negative territory on a y/y basis.
 Nevertheless, the Chinese authorities have become increasingly preoccupied with stabilizing the stock market.
-Meanwhile, many investors remain extremely pessimistic on China.
+Meanwhile, many investors remain extremely pessimistic on China, suggesting the bar for positive surprises is low.
 Despite this seemingly attractive combination, we are not optimistic with regards to Asia ex Japan relative performance.
 China has become structurally less shareholder friendly, and geopolitics is likely to continue to hinder performance.
+High indebtedness and challenging demographics should act as longer-run economic headwinds in China.geopolitics is likely to continue to hinder performance.
 High indebtedness and challenging demographics should act as longer-run economic headwinds in China.